hvautum/Miss-Jenny/README.md

 Miss Jenny is a discord bot created in python using discord.py to improve the quality of life of managing a discord server.
 The bot can use a variety of functions, each requiring installation of their own dependencies, should they be included in the cogs folder.

-## License

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Installation
-Development was on a windows10 64 bit machine in a PowerShell.
+This bot was developed in a PowerShell on a Windows 10 (64 bit) machine.
 Examples of installation for other operating systems can be found in the provided documentation links.

-###Chocolatey
+### Chocolatey
-Chocolatey was used to install some of the cog dependencies from github as their python libraries were not updated properly.
+Chocolatey was used to install some of the cog dependencies from github as their pip libraries were out of date.
 It may also be used to get python. https://chocolatey.org/

 ### Python 3.8+
 Miss Jenny requires python 3.8 or higher. https://www.python.org/downloads/

-> You may download and manually install the folder, however this may require you to perform extra work in setting up paths for using pip to install python libraries.
+You may download and manually install the folder, however this may require you to perform extra work in setting up paths for using pip to install python libraries.
-> It may be easier to search for the latest version of python on the Windows Store and install it there.
+It may be easier to search for the latest version of python on the Windows Store and install it there.
 Remember to verify the publisher and version.

 ### Discord.py
 Miss Jenny runs using discord.py 1.40a+. https://github.com/Rapptz/discord.py